AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 glm::vec3 carmeraDirection = glm::normalize(cameraPos - cameraTarget);
 ```

-Keep that the z axis is pointing toward the camera position,
+Keep note that the z axis is pointing toward the camera.
+If we have `cameraTarget - cameraPos` so (0,0,0) - (0,0,3), it would result in the direction vector (0,0,-3) which would be facing

 Next we have a camera front position which is where the camera is pointing.